-Open Auditions: Lionheart Season 2024
+Open Auditions: Lionheart Season 2025

-Upcoming Open Auditions: “The Enchanted Bookshop”
+Upcoming Open Auditions: “The Man Who Came to Dinner”

-This production is directed by Sean Casey.
+This production is directed by Scott King.

 Audition Dates:

 Actors only need to attend one of the audition days.
+No appointments required.

 Show Dates: